Mcorona9/Azure-Honeynet-Simulating-Real-World-Cyber-Attacks/README.md

 ## Introduction
 My objective for this project is to create a customized honeynet on Microsoft Azure.
 The honeynet will be strategically designed to entice attackers, allowing for comprehensive logging and monitoring of malicious traffic.
 Additionally, I will implement incident response protocols and robust hardening measures to ensure the utmost security of the environment."

+## Objective
+"After creating Windows and Linux virtual machines, I intentionally configured the firewall and network gateway settings to allow unrestricted traffic from all ports.
+Furthermore, I disabled all features in Microsoft Defender Firewall.
+As a result, I have intentionally created a vulnerable internet-facing environment designed to attract potential attackers

 ## Technologies, Regulations, and Azure Components Employed:
 - Azure Virtual Network (VNet)
 - Azure Network Security Group (NSG)